basir/node-react-ecommerce/README.md

 ### Part 25- Upload Product Images On Local Server

 Admin shoud be able to uploads photos from their computer.
-This section is about uploading images on local server ans aws s3 cloud server.
+This section is about uploading images on local server ans AWS S3 cloud server.

 1. npm install multer
 2. routes/uploadRoute.js